Inference on the structure of gene regulatory networks: Existing related mathematical results

 \subsection{Inferring {GRN} structure with {ODE} model}

 For the linear ODE system Eq. \ref{eq1}, if we know the value of $x_i(t)$ at different time points, we can calculate $\mathrm{d}x_i/\mathrm{d}t$, and then calculate the parameters $\{a_{ij}\}$ and $\{b_i\}$ by solving a linear algebraic equation system \cite{pollicott2012extracting}.
 Here we need to assume that the interventions added on different genes only change the initial values $x_i(0)$, but not system parameters $\{a_{ij}\}$ and $\{b_i\}$.
 If the genes in a GRN satisfy such a linear system, then $a_{ij}\ne 0$ if and only if there is an edge $V_j\to V_i$.
+We can also assume the ODE system has nonlinear terms with known forms \cite{polynikis2009comparing}.
+Similarly, we can solve the parameters and determine the regulatory relationships.
+One can even test different nonlinear systems and select the best one \cite{bansal2006inference}.